-You must purchase a hunting license or a combination license to hunt upland game in Utah.
-You must also have one of these licenses before you can apply for or obtain a permit to hunt a turkey.
+You must possess a valid hunting license or a combination license to hunt upland game in Utah.
+You must also have one of these licenses before you can apply for or obtain a permit to hunt greater sage-grouse, sharp-tailed grouse, sandhill crane or wild turkey.

 Here's the difference between the two licenses: